 Only Matteo Salvini, Italy’s Deputy Prime Minister and leader of the League, briefly touched on it, insisting that transatlantic relations are not in question.

 Called “Without fear.
-In Europe, masters in our own home”, the event itself was organised by Salvini, who brought together representatives from across Europe belonging to the Patriots for Europe group in the European Parliament.
+In Europe, masters in our own home,” the event was organised by Salvini, who brought together representatives from across Europe belonging to the Patriots for Europe group in the European Parliament.

-Among those addressing the crowd were Jordan Bardella, President of France’s Rassemblement National (RN) party, Party for Freedom leader Geert Wilders of the Netherlands, the head of Voice of Reason party Afroditi Latinopoulou of Greece, leader of Vlaams Belang Tom Van Grieken of Belgium, and President of Spain’s Vox party Santiago Abascal (via video link), alongside other party chiefs from across the continent.
+Among those addressing the crowd were Jordan Bardella, President of France’s Rassemblement National (RN), Party for Freedom leader Geert Wilders of the Netherlands, Voice of Reason leader Afroditi Latinopoulou of Greece, Vlaams Belang leader Tom Van Grieken of Belgium and Vox President Santiago Abascal of Spain (via video link), alongside other party chiefs from across the continent.

 The rally focused on themes typical of the sovereigntist Right: Opposition to mass immigration, criticism of Islamic extremism and attacks on the European Commission and its President Ursula von der Leyen.

-The event took place at a politically sensitive moment, which not only several participating politicians but also ordinary attendees described in interviews with Brussels Signal yesterday. as “problematic,” “difficult,” and “delicate” for Europe’s right-wing movements.
+The event took place at a politically sensitive moment, which several participating politicians as well as ordinary attendees described in interviews with Brussels Signal yesterday as “problematic,” “difficult” and “delicate” for Europe’s right-wing movements.

-Two main concerns dominated discussions among attendees: The recent electoral setback of Viktor Orbán, former Hungary prime minister and a key figure within the Patriots for Europe alliance and recent actions by the US administration seen by many as at odds with European interests.
+Two main concerns dominated discussions among attendees: The recent electoral setback of Viktor Orbán, a key figure within the Patriots for Europe alliance, and recent actions by the US administration seen by many as not always aligned with European interests.

 In particular, the latest escalation involving Iran — and its economic repercussions for Europe — was frequently cited as already affecting citizens’ daily lives, especially through rising fuel prices.